By: Author John Cunningham. Published: 2020/01/18 at 10:29 am

 Air Filter Side Up

-Before working on a lawnmower, it’s always a great idea to pull the spark plug wire, this prevents any possibility of the engine staring.
+Before working on a lawnmower, it’s always a great idea to pull the spark plug wire; this prevents any possibility of the engine starting.

 Pull the plug wire

 The correct way to tilt your mower is with the handlebars to the ground.
 In the workshop, I hook the handlebars under a sturdy workbench.
 This is the recommended way to tilt a mower for inspection.
-Problem is, tilting the handlebars to the ground doesn’t offer good visibility or access.
+The problem is that tilting the handlebars to the ground doesn’t offer good visibility or access.